LINCOLN & DISTRICT SUNDAY FOOTBALL LEAGUE

 (D) The books, or a certified balance sheet, of a Competition shall be prepared and shall be verified annually by some suitable person(s) who shall be appointed at the Annual General Meeting.

-All Clubs shall be members of a Players’ personal accident scheme.
-The policy cover shall be at least equal to the minimum recommended cover determined from time to time by the sanctioning Association.
+All Clubs must have valid personal accident cover for all Players registered with them from time to time.
+The Players’ personal accident cover must be in place prior to the Club taking part in any Competition match and shall be at least equal to the minimum recommended cover determined from time to time by the sanctioning Association.
 In instances where The Football Association is the sanctioning Association, the minimum recommended cover will be the cover required by the Affiliated Association to which a Club affiliates.

 (B) In the event of the dissolution of the Competition, the members of the Management Committee are responsible for the winding up of the assets and liabilities of the Competition.